 Lunch clubs are a great way to stay independent, make friends and try out new activities.
-We fund about 60 lunch clubs around the city catering for nearly 2,000 older people and serving around 70,000 hot meals a year.
+The Council funds about 52 lunch clubs around the city catering for nearly 1,600 older people and serving 56,000 hot meals a year.
+The majority of these are clubs run by, and for, older people.

 Each map icon displays the lunch club's name, address and a link to more information like when the club meets, the cost of a meal, and how to get there.